mamgad/DVBLab/course/modules/06_api_security.md

 # Module 6: API Security

 ## Understanding API Security
+Modern web applications heavily rely on APIs (Application Programming Interfaces) to facilitate communication between different components and services.
+While APIs enable powerful functionality and integration capabilities, they also introduce unique security challenges that must be carefully addressed.
+This module explores common API vulnerabilities and teaches you how to identify, exploit, and fix them.

 ### What is API Security?
 API security is the practice of protecting APIs from attacks that could compromise their: